 'Born Free' in the U.P.: I'm sure by now you have all heard the Kid Rock song Born Free.
 Maybe you've seen the video.
 You might want to watch that video again.
 Did you know that it was shot only 40 minutes from Marquette?
 Watch again to catch great views of Miners Beach, Lake Superior, and the forests and fields of the Upper Peninsula.

 Look and Sound Responsible 101: Keep your parents up to date with news and events from campus.
-Send them the link to the Parent Partnership newsletter, which is written by NMU President Les Wong.
+Send them the link to the Parent Partnership newsletter, which is written by NMU President Fritz Erickson.
 It covers costs, state and federal government funding, educational legislation, and general university operations information.
 Your parents will no doubt appreciate your expanding interest in higher education.
 Find the newsletter at Northern Michigan University Parent Partnership.